-You may be able to claim the interest charged on any money you borrow to finance your rental property.
+The interest limitation rules may mean you are unable to claim interest charged on the money you borrow to finance your rental property.

-From 1 October 2021, new rules limit the amount of interest that can be claimed as a deduction.
-For most properties purchased on or after 27 March 2021, no deductions for interest are available from 1 October 2021.
-If your loan relates to the purchase of a property before 27 March 2021, you can deduct a certain percentage of your interest expense until 31 March 2025.
+For properties purchased on or after 27 March 2021, interest is not deductible from 1 October 2021 unless an exclusion or exemption applies.

-If your rental property qualifies as a new build, you can claim the interest charged for 20 years from the date the Code Compliance Certificate (CCC) is issued under the Building Act 2004.
+If your loan relates to the purchase of a property before 27 March 2021, you can deduct a certain percentage of your interest expense (provided the loan was first drawn down before 27 March 2021 or was for the settlement of the property).

-However, you cannot claim all the interest as an expense if you borrowed the money for another purpose as well as buying the rental property.
+If you borrowed the money for another purpose as well as buying your rental property, you cannot claim all the interest as an expense.